stfwn/neural-network-pruning/report/0-introduction.md

 * TODO: Neural networks are cool

+Neural networks are possibly the technological development with the most potential in the future.
+Neural networks can be trained to carry out tasks like object detection or shape recognition.
+These functions can be very useful in every day life, for shape recognition or self driving cars.

 * TODO: But they can be very demanding

+But sadly there is a flip side to these functions of neural networks.
+Getting high performance on these tasks comes with a pretty high price.
+Getting a high performance on these tasks

 * TODO: Enter: the Lottery Ticket Hypothesis